 This magazine is the same.
 It started out as an idea in someone’s mind and couldn’t be shoved away until it had been put out to the wind.
 Everyone we have reached out to or told about this idea has been excited and supportive.
 If you are reading this, then you already have shown that support and encouragement and we want to say Thanks.

 Frank the apple farmer at his orchard east of Edmonton, Attracted 2 Apples

 Why local?
 Who cares about that?

 In our living room we have a 4 foot by 6 foot map of the world dominating one wall.
 I can stare at it for hours.
-When you start to pick off the places you would not live due to political unrest, violence, poverty, etc, you are reminded of how awesome Canada is!
+When you start to pick off the places you would not live due to political unrest, violence, or poverty, you are reminded of how awesome Canada is.
 I am proud to be Canadian.
 I am proud to be Albertan.
 I am proud to be an Edmontonian.
 Edmonton’s local food scene is starting to get (arguably) international attention.
 Do I care about local?
-Absolutely!
-I go out of my way to buy local and support the ma and pa businesses in this city.
+Absolutely.
+I go out of my way to buy local and support the Ma and Pa businesses in this city.
 And I’m guessing that if you were drawn to reading this magazine, you share that view.
-So once again, Thanks!
+So once again, Thanks.